Demon Flexforce Impact Shorts Review

 • On the pricier side

-• Bulkier than budget models
+• I found them bulkier than budget models

 Full Review

-I spent a good few weeks riding in the Demon Flexforce X V6 D3O Impact Shorts before drafting this review.
+I spent a good few months riding in the Demon Flexforce X V6 D3O Impact Shorts before drafting this review.
 I threw them on for everything, big drops, awkward landings and a few park sessions where I knew I’d be testing my limits.
 I wanted to see how they’d hold up to some particularly tasty falls.
 Think icy side hits, tailbone landings and crashes that leave you questioning your life choices.

 I wore them all day, layered under different pants and took a couple of low-speed falls just to see how they’d handle it.
 And because life loves a good test, I ended up slamming a few times harder than expected.